- What is PEP?

 Universal precautions

-In a work context, it is important to use universal precautions, such as wearing gloves, disinfecting surfaces and handling and discarding sharps safely, to avoid coming into contact with bodily fluids that may transmit HIV or other infections.
+In a work context, it is important to use universal precautions, such as wearing gloves, disinfecting surfaces and handling and discarding sharps safely, to avoid coming into contact with bodily fluids that may pass HIV or other infections.